iml130/swap-it-dashboard/README.md

 After startup, the server log contains the host address.
 Now, the Dashboard can be used inside a browser of your choice.

-To create Orders, Log Entries or new PetriNet images, a tool like JMeter or Postman is recommended, so dummy requests can be send to the application.
+To create orders, log entries or new Petri Net images, a tool like JMeter or Postman is recommended, so dummy requests can be send to the application.

 ## Testing

-To test the dashboard with some examplary requests, run the provided test collection that can be found in the [test directory](test).
+To test the Dashboard with some examplary requests, run the provided test collection that can be found in the [test directory](test).
 To load it into Postman, simply click on the "Import" button and select the .json file.
-The tests can be executed aftwerwards by clicking the "Run" button in the "Collections" tab.
+The tests can be executed afterwards by clicking the "Run" button in the "Collections" tab.

 ## Release Notes